Jewish American Heritage Month

 The Holocaust – The genocide of European Jews during World War II.
 Nazi Germany and its collaborators systematically murdered some six million Jews.

-Anti-Semitism – Hostility to or prejudice against Jewish people.
+Antisemitism – Hostility to or prejudice against Jewish people.

 ARTICLES